Stoichiometry Calculator

 What is stoichiometry?

-Stoichiometry is the calculation of reactants and products in chemical reactions using balanced equations.
-It relies on the law of conservation of mass and mole ratios from coefficients.
+Stoichiometry is the branch of chemistry that deals with the quantitative relationships between reactants and products in chemical reactions.
+It is based on the law of conservation of mass and the mole ratios from balanced equations.

 How do you use stoichiometry?